gibrit/k8-showcase/README.md

 Uses microk8s

 use "build.sh"   deploy  hazelcast , redis , service database
-use "start.sh" to start  services like users blogs after if it is deployed  to k8s
+use "deploy.sh" to start deploy services

+after if it is deployed  to k8s

 please access localhost/index.html for  frontend-app.